|

 his jacket, pulled off his tie and unfastened the top button of his shirt,

 then he pulled back the covers and lay down in the bed.
-It felt comfortable,
+It felt comfortable

-was a nice one.
+one.
 It went with the comforting feel of the familiar room.

 Jasmin pulled up a chair and sat beside him.
+She reached out and touched

-She reached out and touched his hand.
+his hand.
 His fingers closed around hers.

 "Thank you," he whispered and then he closed his eyes.
 Jasmin